-- the number of packages, the net quantity or gross weight, if applicable, of each package except for UN1845: carbon dioxide, solid (dry ice) only the UNnumber, proper shipping name, class, total quantity in each hold on the aircraft and the airport of unloading need to be shown; - whether the package is restricted to cargo aircraft only; - the airport at which the package(s) is to be unloaded; - where applicable, an indication the dangerous goods are being carried under a state exemption; - an indication that aircraft loading personnel observed no evidence of damage to / or leakage from packages or leakage from ULDs, loaded onto the aircraft. - for UN 3480 (Lithium ion batteries) and UN 3090 (lithium metal batteries), only the UN number, proper shipping name, class, total quantity at each loading location, and whether the package must be carried on a cargo only aircraft need to be provided.
+- the number of packages, the net quantity or gross weight, if applicable, of each package except for UN1845: carbon dioxide, solid (dry ice) only the UNnumber, proper shipping name, class, total quantity in each hold on the aircraft and the airport of unloading need to be shown; - whether the package is restricted to cargo aircraft only; - the airport at which the package(s) is to be unloaded; - where applicable, an indication the dangerous goods are being carried under a state exemption; - an indication from the person responsible for loading the aircraft that there was no evidence of any damage to / or leakage from packages or leakage from ULDs, loaded onto the aircraft. - for UN 3480 (Lithium ion batteries) and UN 3090 (lithium metal batteries), only the UN number, proper shipping name, class, total quantity at each loading location, and whether the package must be carried on a cargo only aircraft need to be provided.
 UN 3480 (Lithium ion batteries) and UN 3090 (Lithium metal batteries) carried under a State exemption must meet all of the requirements.
 For any shipment of lithium (ELI, ELM) batteries, even in small amounts, it is absolutely mandatory to fill out a NOTOC.